KKnD (video game)

-KKnD, or Krush, Kill 'n' Destroy is the first of three real-time strategy games in the KKnD series, released on March 5, 1997 in the United States and Australia and March 21, 1997 in Europe.
+KKnD, or Krush, Kill 'n' Destroy is a 1997 real-time strategy video game developed by Beam Software and published by Melbourne House for MS-DOS and Microsoft Windows.
+The first of three games the KKnD series, it was released on March 5, 1997 in the United States and Australia and March 21, 1997 in Europe.
 The game was an Australian project from Melbourne-based developer Beam Software.

 Gameplay

 KKnD takes place in a post-apocalyptic setting, where two factions are fighting for control over the few natural resources left.

 The single-player campaign chronicles a futuristic war in 2140 from the perspective of one of two factions chosen by the player: humans (the 'Survivors') and mutants (the 'Evolved').
 Each faction has its own campaign consisting of 15 missions each.
 KKnD also features a multiplayer mode which allows up to 6 people to play via LAN or modem/serial connection.

 Release

 Launch

 Beam Software reported that anticipation for the game was high.
 A demo, released December 1996, ranked third in international software download charts.
 KKnD was released in the United States and Australia on March 5, and in Europe on March 21.